• Skip to primary navigation

 How to Replace Zeros With Blank, Dash or Text in Excel

-Sometimes the presence of zeros in Excel data field can make histograms and other type of graphs look inaccurate.
-You will find below the steps to replace zeros with blank, Dash or Text in Excel.
+The presence of Zeros in an Excel Data Field can make Histograms and other types of Graphs look inaccurate.
+In such cases, the solution is to replace Zeros with Blank, Dash or Text in Microsoft Excel.

-When you remove zeros in Excel, all the cells containing zeros will lose their data and they will be treated as empty cells having no data in them.
+However, you need to be aware that replacing Zeros with Blanks practically amounts to removing Data from cells with Zero values.
+Hence, when you remove Zeros in Microsoft Excel, all cells containing zeros will lose their Data and they will be treated as empty cells having no data in them.

-If you replace zeros with Dash (-) or a Text in Excel, you may sometimes encounter errors, if cells with Dash or Text Field are referenced in certain formulas.
+Similarly, if you replace zeros with Dash (-) or Text in an Excel spreadsheet, you may encounter errors; if Cells with Dash or Text Field are being referenced in Formulas.

 1. Replace Zeros With Blank in Excel